landlab/landlab/docs/source/user_guide/overland_flow_user_guide.rst

 **Note**: As of right now, ``imshow__grid`` plots data on nodes and cells.
 If the user wants to plot data from link elements, a mapper from link to cell or link to node must be used first.
-An extensive list of Landlab :ref:`mapper <api.grid.base.mappers>` methods is available in the documentation.
+An extensive list of Landlab :ref:`mapper <api.grid.grid_summary.mappers>` methods is available in the documentation.

 References
 ----------